 I have been thinking about all the travel apps that I need to install before travelling on my next adventure.
-The reason why I am researching is because this is the first time I am traveling to a country that does not speak much of English and probably all the signboards are going to be written in non-English as well.
-So, after researching a lot, I have listed the travel apps that I think are the minimal set of travel apps and would help me in my travels.
+The reason why I am researching is because this is the first time I am traveling to a country that does not speak much of English which is Japan, and probably all the signboards are going to be written in non-English as well.
+So, after researching a lot, I have shortlisted the travel apps that I think are the minimal set of travel apps and would help me in my travels.

 For more tips and tricks to travel like a boss, refer Helpful tips section of my blog.

 - Google Translate – I would definitely rate the Google Translate app as the first if you are traveling in a non-English speaking country.
 There is an option to download the language to which the conversion is required, which helps in offline conversion.